Define Your Ideal Client – Do You Know Kelly?

 So, let me share with you the story of my ideal customer.

 Kelly is a 33-year-old Project Manager from New York who 2 and half years ago decided to leave her settled life in the US and follow her dream to live in Italy.

 Ever since her European backpacking trip just after university, she knew she wanted to go and live in Europe but deep-down she thought she could never do it because of her commitments in NY.
 Then, after watching yet another time the movie “The Talented Mr Ripley”, she decided to take the plunge and researched seriously about living and working in Italy.

 New life in Italy

-However, coming from a fairly well-paid job in the US (compared to her teacher’s salary in Italy), it was a bit tough sometimes in Florence so she started to look for better-paid jobs.
+However, coming from a fairly well-paid job in the US (compared to her teacher’s salary in Italy), it was tough sometimes in Florence so she started to look for better-paid jobs.
 After all, she didn’t study this hard at college to end up doing just a few hours of teaching per week.

 What could I do????

-Finally she had a plan…
+Finally, she had a plan…

 Now she had a goal: “Become a Digital Nomad – by offering articles and content for companies in the Tourism industry” and was determined to reach it within the next few months.
 She even made a promise to herself, before her next birthday, coming up in August, she would have her own website ready.
 Her plan was to approach companies within the Tourism industry connecting with them through LinkedIn as Sabine taught her and sending out proposals to interested prospects.